erdg/lol-picolisp/EXPLAIN.md

    (forth-compile-in) | (forth-inner-interpreter)
 ```

-And now for the grand finale!
+And now for the grand finale! :tada:

 ```
 : (go-forth F
    : begin